 Upon completing the investigation, the NPC office notifies the student of the decision to grant or not grant the appeal.
-A copy is sent to the NPC area advisor, fraternity/sorority advisor and other parties involved, If an appeal is granted, it means the PNM is released from the binding agreement to that organization.
-It does not mean the PNM will be placed into a new organization.
+A copy is sent to the NPC area advisor, fraternity/sorority advisor and other parties involved.
+If an appeal is granted, the PNM is released from the binding agreement with that organization.
+This does not mean that the PNM will be placed in a new organization.
 It means she will not be bound to wait until the next year's primary membership recruitment period to join another NPC sorority on campus.
 Decisions are final.